AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/020.adguard-vpn-is-the-better-option/docs.en.md

 ## 2. Exclusions
 The *Exclusions lists* allow you to select sites for which the VPN should be enabled and for which — disabled.
 There are two operation modes in AdGuard VPN.
-In *Regular mode*, VPN works everywhere except websites added to exclusions.
+In *General mode*, VPN works everywhere except websites added to exclusions.
 And vice versa, in *Selective mode*, VPN works nowhere but on websites added to exclusions.
 You can also easily import/export exlcusions lists.
 Read about this feature in *Features overview* for the platform of your device.

 <img src="https://cdn.adguard.com/public/Adguard/Blog/vpn_export_exclusions.png?" style="max-width: 700px" /><p align="center"><i>An example of an exclusion list for Selective mode</i><p>

 Now, you may ask, which mode to choose?
 Practice shows that users prefer *Selective* one which makes sense, given the use cases.
 Most often users need VPN only on certain websites, the blocked ones or the ones that might mine extensive amounts of data.
 To save VPN traffic and not to sacrifice speed, using Selective mode seems sound.
-But other users might prefer absolute protection, and using *Regular mode* is the optimum solution for them.
+But other users might prefer absolute protection, and using *General mode* is the optimum solution for them.

-> In less than a month we will add a new feature.
+> Soon we will add a new feature.
 There will be a list of services sorted by category that you’ll be able to add to exclusions at the touch of a button.

 ## 3. Choosing a DNS server
 No more relying on the DNS server provided by your ISP by default!
 First, it’s not safe: your ISP most likely has access to your browsing history.
 Second, People often underestimate DNS, yet it can remove ads and trackers, protect your device from malware or, for instance, enable safe search and block adult content.